katzwebservices/Gravity-Forms-Mad-Mimi/trunk/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+* Added Beta version that works with Gravity Forms 1.7 Add-On Framework.

 = 1.0.5 =
 * Fixed `Uninitialized string offset` error when there is only one Mad Mimi list
 * Improved message when Gravity Forms is not available